Why AI Domain Names Are Harder to Get Than You Think

 Before you buy any domain, answer these four questions:

-1. Who is your primary buyer?
+- Who is your primary buyer?
 Enterprise procurement teams respond differently to names than developer communities or consumer audiences.
+A name like IronEval.com signals rigour to an enterprise security buyer; SlatePrompt.com signals flexibility to a developer audience.

-2. What does your product do in one word?
+- What does your product do in one word?
 Agent?
 Predict?
 Automate?
 Analyse?
 Build your domain around that verb or its noun equivalent.
+The best AI names make the application layer clear without naming the underlying model.

-3. Where will your company be in three years?
+- Where will your company be in three years?
 A name that works perfectly for your MVP but becomes a constraint after your Series A rebrand is a cost, not an asset.
+FrostCompute.com works whether you're running inference, training, or building a full MLOps platform.

-4. Can you defend it as a trademark?
+- Can you defend it as a trademark?
 AI domain names containing common industry terms may be difficult to trademark.
-Distinctive, invented word combinations are easier to protect.
+Distinctive compound names like MarbleMemory or CinderRuntime are far easier to protect and build brand equity around.

 The Window Is Closing